northox/nicht/README.md

+# Warning
+This code is dead is should only be used as a reference.
+No support provided. **Use at your own risk.**

 # Nicht
 Nicht is a nonintrusive, security oriented and high performance PHP5 lightweight framework for the development of small to average size web application.
 We been using it for a while (~2004) in various environments and thought others might be interested in using it.
 ![nicht](https://www.mantor.org/~northox/misc/nicht.jpg)